 Cixous’ keynote, “Max and Moritz and My Mother,” will be delivered on Thurs., Sept.
 14 at 7 p.m.

-Other sessions include: a screening of Olivier Morel’s documentary, “Ever, Rêve” (Sept.
+Other sessions include: a three-minute trailer of “Ever, Rêve," a documentary film project on Cixous by Olivier Morel (Sept.
 15, 3:30-4 p.m.); “CIXOUS SLAM: The Persistent Minoritization of Women and Writing,” a discussion featuring Cixous, who celebrated her 80th birthday earlier this year, as well as NYU Professors Karen Finley and Avital Ronell (Sept.
 15, 4:30-6 p.m.); readings by director Daniel Mesguich (Sept.
 16, 3:30-4 p.m.); and a roundtable on Cixous’ theater with Cixous, Mesguich, Columbia’s Anne Bogart, and NYU Professors Tom Bishop and Judith Miller (Sept.
 16, 4:30-6 p.m.).

 The sessions are in English—with the exception of the panel featuring writers Bertrand Leclair and Camille Laurens (Sat., Sept.
 16, 10:30 a.m.-noon).